Wednesday, April 29, 2026

 Irish actress Jessie Buckley has already won awards for her role as Agnes Hathaway in Shakespeare period drama 'Hamnet'. ©AFP

-A-list stars Leonardo DiCaprio, Jessie Buckley, and Timothee Chalamet are expected to walk the red carpet at London’s Southbank Centre, where the ceremony will be hosted by Scottish actor Alan Cumming.
-Although “Sinners” topped the Oscars nominations, “One Battle,” starring DiCaprio, was still strongly favored, having won almost every precursor prize so far in this awards marathon.
+Although “Sinners” topped the Oscars nominations, “One Battle,” starring DiCaprio, was still strongly favored, having won almost every precursor prize so far this awards marathon.
 It is loosely based on the Thomas Pynchon novel “Vineland.”
+“Hamnet” is also gaining traction as a surprise heavyweight contender.
+It beat “Sinners” to win best drama film at the Golden Globes ceremony last month.

+Long considered a celebration of homegrown films, the BAFTAs could favor the period drama, which is packed with UK and Irish talent.
+Adapted from a novel by Maggie O’Farrell, “Hamnet” was nominated 11 times—compared to seven nods at the Oscars—for its portrayal of Shakespeare and his wife Agnes as they navigate the loss of their son in plague-ravaged Elizabethan England.
 Jessie Buckley, who plays the grief-stricken Agnes, is the odds-on favorite for best leading actress after winning the best drama actress honors at the Golden Globes.
-The Irish actress goes up against Kate Hudson for the musical drama “Song Sung Blue,” Emma Stone for “Bugonia,” Chase Infiniti in “One Battle,” Renate Reinsve in “Sentimental Value,” and Rose Byrne for “If I Had Legs I’d Kick You.”
+The Irish star goes up against Kate Hudson for musical drama “Song Sung Blue,” Emma Stone for “Bugonia,” Chase Infiniti in “One Battle,” Renate Reinsve in “Sentimental Value,” and Rose Byrne for “If I Had Legs I’d Kick You.”

 Timothee Chalamet is also gathering momentum for the best actor award after wins at the Critics Choice and Golden Globes for his performance as an always-hustling ping-pong player with grand ambitions.
 A BAFTA best actor award could help cement his own ambitions for an Oscar.
-However, the 30-year-old star will have to face off against DiCaprio and Michael B. Jordan, although Irish heartthrob Paul Mescal was not nominated for his role as Shakespeare in “Hamnet.”
+But the 30-year-old star will have to face off against DiCaprio and Michael B. Jordan, although Irish heartthrob Paul Mescal was not nominated for his role as Shakespeare in “Hamnet.”

 Josh Safdie (“Marty Supreme”), Paul Thomas Anderson (“One Battle”), and Ryan Coogler (“Sinners”) are in the running for the best director award.
-Anderson won it at the Directors Guild of America Awards earlier this month.
-The best director nominees also include BAFTA-winner Yorgos Lanthimos for “Bugonia,” Joachim Trier for “Sentimental Value,” and Chloe Zhao — who won an Oscar for “Nomadland” — for “Hamnet.”
+The best director nominees also include BAFTA-winner Yorgos Lanthimos for “Bugonia,” Joachim Trier for “Sentimental Value,” and Chloe Zhao—who won an Oscar for “Nomadland”—for “Hamnet.”
 The awards have faced some criticism for the American-dominated roster.
 Unlike France’s Cesar Awards or Spain’s Goya Awards, which champion national cinema, the BAFTAs are open to all nationalities.

-“That means American films frequently rule the roost,” noted Variety Magazine, making the ceremony a better predictor for the Oscars but reducing chances for local productions to shine outside the outstanding British film category.
+“That means American films frequently rule the roost,” noted Variety Magazine, making the ceremony a better predictor for the Oscars, but reducing chances for local productions to shine outside the outstanding British film category.
+Wildly different genres will compete for that award, which pits “Hamnet” against commercial success “Bridget Jones, Mad About the Boy,” and biographical film “I Swear.”

-Wildly different genres will compete for that award, which pits “Hamnet” against the commercial success “Bridget Jones, Mad About the Boy” and the biographical film “I Swear.”
-“I Swear” — based on a true story about a Scottish man whose life was irrevocably changed by Tourette Syndrome — is the most nominated British film, with five nods.
+“I Swear”—based on a true story about a Scottish man whose life was irrevocably changed by Tourette Syndrome—was the most nominated British film, with five nods.
 “Sentimental Value” will compete in the foreign language film category against Brazilian crime thriller “The Secret Agent,” Cannes’ top Palme d’Or winner “It Was Just An Accident,” and Palestinian docudrama “The Voice of Hind Rajab.”

 © 2024 AFP